asavinov/lambdo/README.md

 Note that instead of `mean` we could use arbitrary Python function including user-defined functions.
 Such a function will be called for each row in the table and it will get 10 values of the volume for the last 10 days (including this one).
 For example, we could write a function which counts the number of peaks (local maximums) in volume or we could find some more complex pattern.
 Also, if `inputs` has more columns then the functions will get a data frame as input with the columns specified in `inputs`.

 Typically in time series analysis we use several running aggregations with different window sizes.
-Such columns can can be defined independently but their definitions will differ only in one parameter: `scope`.
+Such columns can can be defined independently but their definitions will differ only in one parameter: `window`.
 In order to simplify such definitions Lambdo allows for defining a base definition and extensions.
-For example, if we want to define average volumes with windows 10, 5 and 2 then this can be done by definition scopes in the extensions:
+For example, if we want to define average volumes with windows 10, 5 and 2 then this can be done by defining windows in the extensions:

 ```json
 {